-The following section details the econometric methodology employed to provide evidence that supports positive relationship between credit worthiness and exports.
+This final result is empirically investigated in the next section.
+Specifically, the following section details the econometric methodology employed to provide evidence that supports positive relationship between importer creditworthiness and exports.

 3. Econometric Methodology

 3.1.
 Data and Empirical Strategy